 Professor (Research) of Photon Science and of Electrical Engineering

 BioPianetta's research is directed towards understanding how the atomic and electronic structure of semiconductor interfaces impacts device technology pertaining to advanced semiconductors and photocathodes.
 His research includes the development of new analytical tools for these studies based on the use of synchrotron radiation.
-Recent projects include the development of ultrasensitive methods to analyze trace impurities on the surface of silicon wafers at levels as low as 1e-6 monolayer (~1e8 atoms/cm2) and the use of various photoelectron spectroscopies (X-ray photoemission, NEXAFS, X-ray standing waves and photoelectron diffraction) to determine the bonding and atomic structure at the interface between silicon and different passivating layers.
+These include the development of ultrasensitive methods to analyze trace impurities on the surface of silicon wafers at levels as low as 1e-6 monolayer (~1e8 atoms/cm2) and the use of various photoelectron spectroscopies (X-ray photoemission, NEXAFS, X-ray standing waves and photoelectron diffraction) to determine the bonding and atomic structure at the interface between silicon and different passivating layers.
 Recent projects include the development of high resolution (~30nm) x-ray spectromicroscopy with applications to energy materials such as Li batteries.

 Assistant Professor of Electrical Engineering

 BioMert Pilanci is an assistant professor of Electrical Engineering at Stanford University.
 He received his Ph.D. in Electrical Engineering and Computer Science from UC Berkeley in 2016.
 Prior to joining Stanford, he was an assistant professor of Electrical Engineering and Computer Science at the University of Michigan.
 In 2017, he was a Math+X postdoctoral fellow working with Emmanuel Candès at Stanford University.
 His research interests are in large scale machine learning, optimization, and information theory.

 John M. Fluke Professor of Electrical Engineering and Professor, by courtesy, of Materials Science and Engineering